RECETOX/RIAssigner/paper/paper.md

 EJP provided conceptual oversight and contributed to the manuscript.

 # Acknowledgements
-The work was supported from Operational Programme Research, Development and Innovation - project RECETOX RI - CZ.02.1.01/0.0/0.0/16_013/0001761.
+Authors thank to Research Infrastructure RECETOX RI (No LM2018121) financed by the Ministry of Education, Youth and Sports, and OP RDE project CETOCOEN EXCELLENCE (No CZ.02.1.01/0.0/0.0/17_043/0009632) for supportive background.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 857560.
+EJP was supported from OP RD - Project „MSCAfellow4@MUNI“ (No. CZ.02.2.69/0.0/0.0/20_079/0017045).
-This publication/presentation reflects only the author's view and the European Commission is not responsible for any use that may be made of the information it contains.
+This project was supported from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 857560.
+This publication reflects only the author’s view and the European Commission is not responsible for any use that may be made of the information it contains

 # References